Tutor Handbook

 1. Complete the application (https://learningcenter.missouri.edu/about/become-a-tutor/) for the subject area(s) you wish to tutor.

-2. Email your completed application to the Learning Center at lc@missouri.edu, and we will forward to the appropriate Coordinator.
+2. Email your completed application to the Learning Center at lc@missouri.edu.
 We strongly encourage you to include a letter of recommendation (from a professor, former teacher, or a current or former employer).
 They can email the recommendation or mail it to the Learning Center at 100 Student Success Center, University of Missouri, Columbia, MO 65211.

 3. A Coordinator will review your application.
 We generally hire tutors during specific times of year, based on where we currently have need.
 If we need a tutor with your skill set, a Coordinator will contact you directly for an interview.